 DIRM is dashing to the lead of infertility awareness by hosting the DIRM Dash 5k Run/Walk of Hope.
 All proceeds from the race will be donated to RESOLVE in honor of National Infertility Awareness Week®.

-After race, please head back to Deer Park Tavern for post-race party and awards ceremony!
+After race, stick around for post-race party and awards ceremony!

 The after party directly follows the race until 12pm for all registered participants.
 Show your race bib at the door for entry.